orenbenkiki/codnar/doc/system.markdown

 When using Sunlight for syntax highlighting, we also need to include some CSS and Javascript files to convert the classified `pre` elements into properly marked-up HTML.
 We also need to invoke this Javascript code (a one-line operations).
-See the last few lines of the `doc/root.html` file for details.
+Here is what such code might look like inside a Javascript block of the generated HTML:

+  &lt;embed src="codnar/data/sunlight/min.js" type="x-codnar/file"/&gt;
+  &lt;embed src="codnar/data/sunlight/ruby-min.js" type="x-codnar/file"/&gt;
+  Sunlight.globalOptions.lineNumbers = false;
+  Sunlight.highlightAll();